Aaron Carter Releasing New Album As His Fame Shrinks Away

 Many of his fans noted that Aaron Carter needed some time to get comfortable with the stage.
 But even though Carter treated his fans to the old school songs of the early 2000s and allowed the audience to take a trip down memory lane, there were many things that disappointed and upset his fans.

-First, for some reason, Aaron Carter was unable to put on a good show in terms of choreography and ended up treating his fans to only a handful of choreographed dance moves for each song that he performed that night.
+First, for some reason, Aaron Carter was unable to put on a good show regarding choreography and ended up treating his fans to only a handful of choreographed dance moves for each song that he performed that night.

 Speaking of his songs, even though Aaron Carter’s performance of his hit songs “Aaron’s Party (Come and Get It)” and “I Want Candy” was excellent, the rest of the songs seemed too similar to one another, and it was rather difficult to tell them apart.